Agentic AI Security Reference Architecture (AAI-S RA)

 1. Identity plane

-Verifiable per-agent identity bound to a human principal — covering workload identity, agent and Non-Human Identity (NHI) lifecycle governance, the credential-proxy primitive, action-to-identity tracing, and OAuth 2.1 / OIDC delegation extensions for agents.
+The Identity plane binds every agent to a verifiable identity that traces back to a human principal.
+It covers workload identity, agent and Non-Human Identity (NHI) lifecycle governance, the credential-proxy primitive, action-to-identity tracing, and OAuth 2.1 / OIDC delegation extensions for agents.

 CapabilityReference implementationTypeStatus